Anvil Arrow Light Fighter

 The arrow is a short range fighter mainly deployed from a carrier where it can refuel and restock.
 Do not expect to be freelancing all over a system or let alone travel between systems easily in this ship.
 This ship seems best suited for carrier deployment and single atmosphere missions on planets.

 Can the Arrow really take out two Cutlass Blacks like the official trailer?

 Hahahaha.
 No. Official trailers for ships are just that... trailers.
 As a general rule you shouldn't buy ships based on what you can see them do in the ship commercials.
 It is better to read about the ship and understand the intended role it plays in the Star Citizen 'Verse.

 The Arrow is available also as a Starter Pack for $90* (prices and taxes may vary based on location).
 Even though the Avenger pack is cheaper, the Arrow has been labeled as a Starter Pack.
 Aspiring combat pilots were left a bit short with the Mustang Alpha and Aurora MR and the Avenger Stalker package is more of a 2nd tier version of these two Starter Ships than a starter combat ship.
 Therefore the Anvil Arrow Starter Pack comes in as the place to start for combat pilots albeit at double the price.

 While the Arrow Starter Pack comes with 6 month insurance it is worth noting the starting credits are just 1000 UEC.
 This isn't much considering the equally priced Avenger Titan comes with 2000 UEC.
+Military Grade components are more expensive so players should keep this in mind.
 Players opting to start with the Arrow Starter Pack should be sure to use a Star Citizen referral code for the absolutely necessary extra 5000 UEC.
 Choosing a combat profession will be a tough start and starting with just 1000 UEC will make it all the more challenging.